The Kids Are Alright (soundtrack)

-The Kids Are Alright is a soundtrack album by the British rock band the Who, a companion to the band's documentary film of the same name.
+The Kids Are Alright is a soundtrack album by the English rock band the Who, a companion to the band's documentary film of the same name.
 As a compilation album, it serves as a retrospective look at the band's biggest hits throughout their career to the point it was released.
 Most of the tracks are live recordings, rather than the original studio versions.

 It was originally released as a double album in June 1979 on Polydor Records in the UK and MCA Records in the US.
 The performance of "My Wife" was from a concert the Who filmed for The Kids Are Alright at the Gaumont State Cinema in Kilburn; however the footage was not used in the film.
 That show was later restored for DVD and released as The Who at Kilburn: 1977 in 2008.
 "Tommy Can You Hear Me" had a longer outro with Roger Daltrey repeating the word "Tommy" before Keith Moon screams "'Ello!" to end the song.
 The soundtrack album did well in the US where it peaked at No. 8 on the Billboard albums chart and went platinum, while it peaked at No. 26 on the UK charts.

 The Kids Are Alright soundtrack album was reissued in its original packaging with the 20-page booklet and two LPs on coloured vinyl (LP1 on red vinyl, LP2 on blue vinyl) for Record Store Day in 2018.